 Students must be able to complete their required hours within their fieldwork placements at The Family Institute for Practicum and at community sites for Internship.
-Students must satisfactorily follow all the policies and procedures Assistant d with the site.
+Students must satisfactorily follow all the policies and procedures required by their site.
 To be in good standing in the program, a student must remain in good standing with the policies of clinical training.
-This includes, at the end of the clinical training experience, appropriate termination of clients and successful completion of all paperwork Assistant d with termination/transfer of clients.
+This includes, at the end of the clinical training experience, appropriate termination with clients and successful completion of all paperwork..
 Being in good standing also includes making appropriate arrangements, to the extent possible, in emergencies to prevent disruptions in client care.

 IMPORTANT: Dismissal from a training site during internship for cause will be grounds for remediation at Steps 3.
-Depending on the nature of the site dismissal (e.g., harm to clients) clinical training may be paused until SRC hearing deliberations are complete).
+Depending on the nature of the site dismissal (e.g., harm to clients) clinicaltraining may be paused until SRC hearing deliberations are complete).
 See Remediation and Discipline process in this handbook and the policies and procedures documentation offered by placement site.